phfranz/aerosense_damage_assessment/README.md

 The CNNs provided in this repository use aerodynamic pressure coefficient data, not the raw sensor recordings.
 To convert the raw measurements into aerodynamic pressure coefficient data proceed as follows:

 1.)
-Download the file "AeroSense-WT-EPFL.zip" from https://doi.org/10.34808/gq12-wx33, which contains the aerodynamic pressure measurements and the file Labbook_Aerosense_Dynamic_Experiments.csv. \
+Download the file "AeroSense-WT-EPFL.zip" from https://doi.org/10.34808/gq12-wx33, which contains the aerodynamic pressure measurements and the file "Labbook_Aerosense_Dynamic_Experiments.csv". \
 2.)
 Copy the "aerosense_data" folder that contains the raw measurement data and the labbook file into the folder "process_raw_data".\
 3.)
-Then, use main_postprocess.m to convert the raw data in pressure coefficient data.
+Then, use "main_postprocess.m" to convert the raw data in pressure coefficient data.